iterative/katacoda-scenarios/examples/shared-server/step4.md

    `df -h $DATA`{{execute}}

-   Notice that `dvc pull` was instantaneous and the space usage was not increased at all by pulling the data file from the central data storage.
+   Notice that `dvc fetch` was instantaneous and the space usage was not increased at all by pulling the data file from the central data storage.